 - Name, postal address, phone number, fax number and e-mail address of the corresponding author.

-- Name of an Co-Editor with expertise in the area of the study (if no Co-Editor is suitable, the Editorial Office will handle the submission).
+- Name of the preferred Editor-in-Chief with expertise in the area of the study (if no Editor-in-Chief is named, the Editorial Office will assign the submission).

 - Statement that all authors have contributed to the work, agree with the presented findings, and that the work has not been published before nor is being considered for publication in another journal.

 - Statement that procedures involving experiments on human subjects are done in accord with the ethical standards of the Committee on Human Experimentation of the institution in which the experiments were done or in accord with the Helsinki Declaration of 1975.